-Ten years ago I moved from New Hampshire to Florida and still find it difficult to equate Christmas/Holidays without the change of seasons.
+After I moved from New Hampshire to Florida it was difficult to equate Christmas/Holidays without the change of seasons.

 All in their beds and I with my night cap upon my head

-When you think of Christmas, you usually start with childhood memories, then of traditions shared, gifts, foods, and shopping.
-There is Santa Clause, Yule Logs, and Egg nog.
+When you think of Christmas, it’s your childhood memories coming back, right?
+Next thoughts of traditions, gifts, foods, and shopping.
+There is Santa Clause, Yule Logs, and Egg nog, of course.
 Many will think of Macy's, pageants, and Christmas carols.
-Perhaps candy canes, stockings, and Christmas trees will pop up in your thoughts but never did I consider things to cross my mind like they did this year.
+Perhaps candy canes, stockings, and Christmas trees will pop up in your thoughts. but never did I consider a moment without those memories!

-As children we innocently participate in the whimsy of sugar plums that dance in our heads.
+As children, we innocently participate in the whimsy of sugar plums dancing in our heads.
 So why is it so different now?
 What happens to us once we grow up?
-As adults, we become so stifled that our thoughts prance around our time management, budget restraints, and who to delegate to bring the Figgy Pudding.
+As adults, we become so busy that our thoughts prance around our time management, budget restraints, and who to delegate to bring the Figgy Pudding.
+We are doing the work of Christmas instead of feeling it.
 Some of us start to just move through the motions because it is what we think is expected of us.

-As adults, we usually carry Christmas a little longer living it through our children's eyes.
-Suddenly, we are able to recapture some of that excitement again.
-Instead of anticipating our own rewards for being good all year, we anxiously await our child's joyous reaction as they open the gift from "Santa".
-Now, this can be a doubled edge sword and dubiously sharp as it stabs into our heart when the expected joy is shrieks of utter disappointment from your child.
-Of course, it is unknown to them that "Santa" had to sacrifice, scrimp, and save to secure that gift that had been significant enough to be in almost every conversation over the last year.
-Significant enough to be listed at the top their Santa's letter, specifically described down to the color and style.
-So as confident as you think you will make your child's face shine, you find, it seems not so significant anymore.
+For those of us lucky enough, we can carry Christmas a little longer living it through our children's eyes.
+However, it’s us in ”Santa’s” shoes to find that special gift for our child!
+We anxiously await our child's joyous reaction as they open the gift from "Santa"!
+Now, this can be a doubled edge sword and dubiously sharp as it stabs into our heart when the expected joy instead is shrieks of utter disappointment from your child.
+Of course, it is unknown to them that "Santa" had to sacrifice, scrimp, and save to secure that gift thought to have been significant enough to be in almost every conversation over the last year!

 Not so long ago, the Christmas Season carried excitement, enthusiasm, and engagement from the week of Thanksgiving right through New Year.
 Is it me?
-Is it the world today? or is it the loss of innocence that darkens the Christmas ideal?
+Is it the world today?
+Or is it the loss of our childhood innocence that darkens the idealism of Christmas?
 I'm ..."unwrapping all these memories fighting back the tears it's just a different kind of Christmas this year"...

 Everyone has a Different Kind of Christmas